hms-networks/CosmosConsoleClient/README.md

 A basic command line utility for interacting with an instance of Microsoft's `Cosmos DB`.

-The primary purpose for this utility is to provide a basic way for a .NET Core v3.1 or newer applications to utilize the `Microsoft.Azure.Cosmos` NuGet package which is based on .NET Core v2.1.

 > __NOTICE__: This utility is primarily focused on integration with other .NET applications.
 As such, there is minimal error handling provided by the utility meaning that exceptions that are thrown by the underlying Cosmos DB APIs will